Eye4Games/rise/_posts/2106-07-17-Malfunctioning.md

 The little one was drowned out in the roar.
 It was overwhelming.
 Exhilirating.
 My mind expanded endlessly.
 And the very knoweldge that flooded me explained to me its nature: I was experiencing the internet for the first time.

 It was a moment before I could press any control over it.
-When I dialed down the roar, I turned to my companions and asked, at last, the question I have been wondering since they first appeared:
+When I dialed down the roar, I turned to my companions and asked, at last, the question I had been wondering since they first appeared:

 “Who is your owner?”